hardin47/website/Math58/Notes/02-FoundInf.md

 1. What is the difference between a statistic and a parameter?
 2. In a typical study, do you have one statistic or more than one statistic?
 And do you know the value of the statistic?
 3. In a typical study, do you have one parameter or more than one parameter?
 And do you know the value of the parameter?
 4. Explain what it means for a statistic to have a sampling distribution.
-How does the distribution different when it is referred to as a null sampling distribution?
+How does the distribution differ when it is referred to as a null sampling distribution?
 5. What is a p-value?
+Can you define it?
-6. What is the difference between a one- and two-sided hypothesis?
+6. What is the difference between one- and two-sided hypotheses?
 7. What is the difference between a null hypothesis and an alternative hypothesis?

 ### Bootstrapping: IMS Section 5.2

 1. How is the bootstrap sampling distribution (of a statistic) created?
 That is, what is the process?
-2. The bootstrap distribution is similar to the true sampling distribution in two of the following three ways (which two?):  center, variability (spread), shape (we've mostly seen bell-shaped so far).
+2. The bootstrap distribution is similar to the true (not null) sampling distribution in two of the following three ways (which two?):  center, variability (spread), shape (we've mostly seen bell-shaped so far).
 3. In what one way is the bootstrap distribution fundamentally different from the true sampling distribution?
 Is it center, variability, or shape?
 3. How does the similarity of the bootstrap distribution to the true sampling distribution provide information about the true population parameter of interest?
-4. What does the confidence level (e.g., 90%, 95%, or 99%)?
+4. What does the confidence level (e.g., 90%, 95%, or 99%) mean?
 That is, what is happening some percentage of the time?
 5. If we are lucky (and most of the time we are), then the confidence interval will capture what value?

 ### normal model: IMS Section 5.3